 Side Effects of Copper Peptides

-Overuse of copper peptides in any form of skincare can be seriously bad, but your best line of defense is just not ingesting them.
+Overuse of copper peptides in any form of skincare can be bad, but your best line of defense is just not ingesting them.
 While they're way gentler than retinoids are, they can still cause a rash.
-But that's not the worst of it—they can cause serious organ system toxicity.
 Also of note, too much copper intake can make you nauseous and give you gastrointestinal issues.
+But that's not the worst of it—they may cause serious organ system toxicity.

 How To Use It